Bombinatoridae

 Introduction

 This family includes only two genera, Barbourula and Bombina.
 Barbourula occurs in the Philippine Islands (Barbourula busuangensis) and Borneo (Barbourula kalimantanensis).
-The approximately six species of Bombina are found in Europe, the western soviet republics, western Asia, China, Vietnam, and Korea.
+The approximately eight species of Bombina are found in Europe, western Asia, China, Vietnam, and Korea.

 Bombina are warty, aquatic toads, and tend to be gregarious.
 The vocal behavior of some Bombina is unusual in that the call is produced during inhalation rather than exhalation as in other frogs.
 They lay pigmented eggs in ponds.
 The tadpoles have beaks, two upper and three lower rows of denticles, and a median spiracle (typical Orton Type 3).